loschorts/loschorts.github.io/bnbauth.md

 #### CurrentUserStateMixin
 Say you have multiple components that will want to update themselves based on who is logged in.
 Those components have a *cross-cutting concern*, i.e. a need for a shared set of functionalities.

-The way it works in React is with [**Mixins**](https://facebook.github.io/react/docs/reusable-components.html#mixins).
+React deals with cross-cutting concerns with [**Mixins**](https://facebook.github.io/react/docs/reusable-components.html#mixins).
 A mixin is simply an object full of functions that can be added to a component.
 It is analogous to a Ruby `module`; generically, we could call it a *namespace*.

 We are going to create a `CurrentUserStateMixin` that can be added to any component that wants to keep track of the current user.